d-lab-5/digitalhome-cloud-data-model/README.md

 Represents physical devices, including passive elements (e.g., heaters, lights) and active smart devices (e.g., IoT switches, controllers).

 ### EquipmentType:
 Classifies equipment and is defined by category, brand, and metadata.
-Types may be governed by specific Norms.
+Types may be governed by specific Guidelines.

 ### BOM - EquipmentStructure:
 Enables nesting and composition of Equipment into assemblies using the `EquipmentStructure` entity.